heviane/templates-for-projects/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
-## License
+## License 📜

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [Creative Commons BY-NC-SA 4.0](./LICENSE.md) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>